rhysmoggs/ms4-morgan-and-co/README.md

 ### Interactive Toasts

 - Messages appearing at the top of the webpage whenever a user or admin completes a task - by either adding, editing or deleting information.
-Toats also appear when website navigation isn't possible e.g. accessing checkout with no items in bag.
+Toasts also appear when website navigation isn't possible e.g. accessing checkout with no items in bag.
 They are informed of this.

 ## Page Features